Supercharge your Productivity with Free Printable To Do Lists

 How I Use a To Do List

-I like to use To Do Lists in a few different ways; that's why I included a few different formats in the free printables I created for this post.
-I also realize different people like different colors, so each list comes in both blue and pink themes, so you can choose whichever you prefer. 🙂
+I like to use To Do Lists in a few different ways; Today, I created a full page free printable for this post.
+I also realize different people like different colors, so the list comes in both blue and pink themes, so you can choose whichever you prefer. 🙂

 One way I like to use To Do lists is writing down important items for the month.
 So, for this I created a full page list that you could put on your fridge or cork-board for the month.
 Things like home projects, deadlines, or large cleaning chores that need to be completed that month could be put on this list.